 7.5.
-Doctor Who - The Angels Take Manhattan
+The Angels Take Manhattan

 New York, 1938.
 There are stories of statues moving in the dark.
 Mr Garner has been hired to take a case investigating the moving statues.
 Mr Grayle tells him that of course statues can't move - when you're looking at them.
 As Garner leaves Grayle spots a statue.
 He looks away, and when he looks back one of the statues has moved.

 The address Grayle gave leads Garner to the Winter Quay apartment block in Battery Park, which is where the statues lived.
 From the windows people watch Garner approach.
 Garner takes the elevator up to the top floor, and finds a room with the name S. Garner on the door.
 He checks inside.
 Inside there is a coat and hat the same as the ones he is wearing, and a wallet with the same identity card, but older and tattier.
 He hears a noise from another room, and finds an old man in bed.
 The old man is Garner, and tells the younger Garner to beware.
 Outside in the corridor two statues are waiting for him.
 He runs to the roof, but behind him is the biggest statue in New York - the Statue of Liberty.

 In modern day New York the Doctor is reading out loud from a book, by Melody Malone, in a park, much to Amy's annoyance.
 Before an argument breaks out Rory offers to get coffees, and Amy then asks the Doctor to continue reading.
 Before he does he rips out the last page so the story doesn't have to end.
 The story starts to sound like what is currently happening in New York.
 The Doctor reads a part where a 'skinny' guy says he went to get drinks for the Amy and the Doctor.